kevinpgrant/website-template/README.md

 This list is used by your browser to guarantee to prevent connecting to a site on the list without using HTTPS.
 If you are committed to using HTTPS, you can register your site for HSTS Preload at the URL https://hstspreload.org.

-Make sure you also add the Strict-Transport-Security header as follows:
+Make sure you also add a Strict-Transport-Security header as follows:

     Strict-Transport-Security: max-age=31536000; preload; includeSubDomains

 ## Complete _headers file example for Cloudflare